mslusarz/csv-nix-tools/doc/csv-tail.1.md

 # NAME #

-csv-tail - print on the standard output the end of CSV file from standard input
+csv-tail - print on the standard output the end of a CSV file from standard input

 # SYNOPSIS #